-You see through a filter of what you want to see, or what you think others want you to see.
-The artist tries to copy others; the scientist can’t see through their intellectual abstractions; the traveller is so focused on arriving that they dread the journey.
+Sometimes, we ignore hard truths.
+We see through a filter of what we want to see, or what we think others want us to see.
+The artist tries to copy others; the scientist can’t see through their abstractions; the traveller is so focused on arriving that they dread the journey.

 The world is formed from the void,

 yet keeps to the the block:

 thus she can use all things.

 Know things, but don’t believe they’re the only things to know.

 Know how to use tools, but don’t let them define you.

 Let go of your ambitions and they will manifest themselves.